 Administrators have certain tools they work with frequently and rely on in their day-to-day work.
 As a consultant, I often whine a lot when I’m working with a company that doesn’t have the tools I typically use to get the job done faster.
-Especially when I find myself working with “reluctant” DBAs, tools can make all the difference
+Especially when I find myself working with “reluctant” DBAs, tools can make all the difference in the world.

 For example, Marathon Technologies’ everRun MX tool is one I frequently recommend, especially to smaller organizations.
 It offers an easy way to build high-performance fault tolerance for SQL Server, permitting you to use dissimilar server hardware and providing what I call unbalanced protection: One server’s disks can fail, while another’s network connection could fail, and the two work as a unit to continue providing no-interruption services.
 There are no special hardware requirements, the price is low compared with other fault tolerance technologies, and it supports SQL Server instances that use up to eight processors.
 It’s also very easy to install, meaning a skilled power user can generally get it up and running in a day or so.